OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 ### Conda-Forge:
 Is a community-driven collection of recipes, build infrastructure, and distributions for the Conda package manager.
 It provides a vast repository of pre-built packages for various programming languages, including Python, R, C, C++, Rust, Go, Fortran, and more.
 Conda-Forge aims to offer high-quality, up-to-date packages that are well-integrated with Conda environments.

+Conda is not limited to managing Python packages; it can handle packages for various programming languages.
+This capability makes Conda a versatile tool for software development, allowing users to manage complex dependencies and libraries across different programming ecosystems.

 ### Anaconda:

 Anaconda is a popular Python distribution that bundles the Python interpreter, Conda package manager, and a comprehensive set of pre-installed packages for scientific computing, data analysis, and machine learning.
 It includes tools like Jupyter Notebook, Spyder IDE, and many essential libraries for scientific computing, making it a convenient choice for data scientists and researchers.

-### Agnostic Language Package Manager:

-Conda is not limited to managing Python packages; it can handle packages for various programming languages.
-This capability makes Conda a versatile tool for software development, allowing users to manage complex dependencies and libraries across different programming ecosystems.

 ## Virtualenv
 Virtualenv is a tool to create isolated Python environments.
 It's lightweight and widely used in the Python community.
 Here's how to set up Virtualenv: